seasketch/geoprocessing/packages/wiki-docs/Contributing.md

 # Publishing

-To publish a new release of the framework, make sure you are in the `master` branch with no outstanding code changes.
+To publish a new release of the framework, make sure you are in the `main` branch with no outstanding code changes.
 Then run the following:

 ```sh
 npm run publish:stable